artstorm/paypal-donations/readme.txt

 1. Sidebar Widget Admin Options

 == Changelog ==

+= Version 1.3 - 8 July 2009 =
+ * Added an option to set a default donation amount.

 = Version 1.2 - 18 June 2009 =
  * Added a sidebar Widget (WordPress 2.8 or newer)